Pagure/pagure/doc/configuration.rst

 SMTP_PASSWORD
 ~~~~~~~~~~~~~

-This configuration key allow to use SMTP authentication
+This configuration key allows usage of SMTP with auth

 Note: Specify SMTP_USERNAME and SMTP_PASSWORD for using SMTP auth